-- If using wood ash, sprinkle the grapes with the wood ash before starting.
-(Work in manageable batches.)
+If using wood ash, sprinkle the grapes with the wood ash before starting.
+Work in manageable batches.

 In a large tub, squeeze the grapes by hand (or use a grape press if available) to get as much juice as possible.

-- If using eggshells, add them to the pot now.
+Discard the skins, stems, seeds, and any pulp.
+If using eggshells, add them to the pot now.

-- Bring the juice to a boil, and skim off the foam that rises to the top.
+Bring the juice to a boil and skim off the foam that rises to the top.
 Boil for 5 minutes.

 Leave the pot on the burner, turn off the heat, and let sit for 5 minutes, skimming off any foam that rises to the top.
 Remove from heat and allow to cool completely.

-- Slowly pour the cooled must into containers or a bowl, being careful not to pour out the silt.
+Slowly pour the cooled must into containers or a bowl, being careful not to pour out the silt.
 The cooled grape must can be used immediately or frozen.

 - Alternatively, sprinkle the grapes with wood ash and place them in a woven plastic bag ("burlap" type).
 Tie the bag securely.
 Place the bag in a large tub, cover feet with plastic bags (wear shoes) and stomp the grapes.
-Strain the juice into pot(s) for cooking as above.
+Strain the juice into a pot for cooking as above.
 Great fun for the kids!